tmathmeyer/tint3/configuration.md

 -----

 ## Bar Config
- The main config section for tint3, this block brings together all the named blocks. it must come AFTER all blocks have been declared.
-A basic example is:
+Each configuration file MUST include a "bar" block, which is denoted by double brackets around the word "bar".
+This is required for the bar to start.
+A basic example of a configuration is shown:
 ````
 [[bar]]
   bordercolor #22EE88